 “It just offers me a little extra flexibility,” says the life coach and freelance book editor from Durham, North Carolina.
 “It’s a great option if you have good credit.”

 - Quick access to funds.

 - Competitive rates.

-Borrowers who use these products open a line of credit and tap into those funds as needs arise.
+Borrowers who open a line of credit can tap into those funds as needs arise.
 As funds are repaid, the borrower can tap into the line of credit again and again without having to apply for new loans repeatedly.

 Interest is charged only on the amount of money borrowed.
 Depending on the institution, consumers may be able to access the money through checks, Internet transfers, ATMs or a local bank branch.